Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Blue/green → safe deployments with fast rollback** 🚀

-### Question #26
+### Question #26 💩💩

-DRAG DROP You have a project in Azure DevOps.
+You have a project in Azure DevOps.

-You need to associate an automated test to a test case.
+**You need to associate an automated test to a test case.**

 Which three actions should you perform in sequence?

 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Select and Place: